 The global problem of premature birth

-The global toll of preterm birth is harsh.
-A new report, Born Too Soon: The Global Action Report on Preterm Birth, published by the March of Dimes Foundation, The Partnership for Maternal, Newborn & Child Health, Save the Children, and the World Health Organization, represents almost 50 United Nations agencies, universities, and organizations.
+In 2012, a report about the global toll of preterm birth, Born Too Soon: The Global Action Report on Preterm Birth, was published by the March of Dimes Foundation, The Partnership for Maternal, Newborn & Child Health, Save the Children, and the World Health Organization, represents almost 50 United Nations agencies, universities, and organizations.
 It contains the first-ever estimates of preterm birth rates by country.

 Born Too Soon finds that 15 million babies worldwide are born preterm each year, and more than 1 million die due to preterm complications.
 Of these babies, the report notes, three-quarters could be saved if current cost-effective interventions were made available to all.
 The report ranks the U.S. 131st in the world in terms of its preterm birth rate of 12.0 per 100 live births, almost tied with Somalia, Thailand, and Turkey.
 Nearly half a million babies are born too soon in the U.S. each year.

-Born Too Soon and an interactive map showing the preterm birth rates in the 184 countries in the report are available online at marchofdimes.com/borntoosoon.
+Born Too Soon and an interactive map showing the preterm birth rates in the 184 countries in the report are available online at marchofdimes.org/borntoosoon.

 We don’t fully understand why so many babies are born prematurely and we’re actively researching the problem.
 We do know that medical care is important.
 In developing countries that struggle with high rates of infectious diseases, poor overall health and a lack of health care resources, a woman’s risk of preterm labor is among the highest in the world.
 Medical facilities, when available, often lack the resources to detect and treat problems.
 Equally problematic is a lack of knowledge and tools to help a baby survive an early birth.